lando/core-next/docs/landofile/services.md

 `groups` allow you to organize [`steps`](#steps).

-By default every L337 service has two groups `default` and `context` with the following values:
+By default every L337 service has two groups, `default` and `context`, with the following values:

 ```yaml
 context: